System Preparation for Manufacturing Implementation: General Information

 • For each location used for storing manufactured items, you select the Receipts Allowed and Production Allowed check boxes to indicate that this location can be used to receive items from production orders.

-2. On the GL Accounts tab, you specify the Work in Progress and WIP Variance accounts.
+2. On the GL Accounts tab, you specify the Work in Process and WIP Variance accounts.

-3. In the General section of the Manufacturing tab, you select check boxes for the entities or documents to indicate which supply and demand are considered for this warehouse during material requirements planning.
+3. In the Inventory Planning Settings section of the Inventory Planning tab, you select check boxes for the entities or documents to indicate which supply and demand are considered for this warehouse during inventory planning.
 We recommend that all check boxes be selected in a production system.

 For more information about warehouses and warehouse locations, see Warehouses: General Information and Warehouse Locations and Single-Step Transfers: General Information.